 The Chesapeake Bay Program (CBP) uses loading estimates to quantify expected amounts of nutrients (nitrogen and phosphorus) or sediment loads to water from specific land uses or point sources.
 Changes in estimated loads from a particular piece of land can occur in a number of ways, including: 1) A change in the land use (e.g. forest instead of grassland), 2) an adjustment based on an estimate of effectiveness of a best management practice (BMP), 3) a measured reduction in direct load to the land use, and 4) a measured reduction from a treatment process.
 The CBP uses these effectiveness estimates and direct load reductions to land to modify the existing baseline loading for particular land uses and practices.
 Loads from point sources can be adjusted based on a new treatment process or practice.

 The Water Quality Goal Implementation Team (WQGIT) is responsible for approving the loading rate reductions, and percentage adjustments to these rates, used in the Chesapeake Bay Watershed Model (CBWM).
-The CBP Executive Council’s 2009 commitment to meet two-year milestones that accelerate the pace of Chesapeake Bay restoration, and the need to quantify practices to be used in Watershed Implementation Plans (WIPs) that will achieve Total Maximum Daily Load (TMDL) allocations, will likely spur innovation and identification of new BMPs.
+The 2014 Chesapeake Bay Watershed Agreement, which includes the commitment to meet two-year milestones that accelerate the pace of Chesapeake Bay restoration, and the need to quantify practices to be used in Watershed Implementation Plans (WIPs) that will achieve Total Maximum Daily Load (TMDL) allocations, will likely spur innovation and identification of new BMPs.

 Direct nutrient and sediment load reductions and reductions from treatment processes often can be estimated, or measured, with a relatively high degree of accuracy.
 However, due to the variability of available data, loading rates and effectiveness estimates for BMPs that are not treatment processes may be based largely on best professional judgment.
 While the use of best professional judgment is reasonable under those circumstances, other sources of scientific information should be used to support the basis of this judgment and clearly referenced in the recommendations.
 Since the definitions and values used for both loading and effectiveness estimates have important implications for the CBP, it is critical that they be developed in a process that is consistent, transparent, and scientifically defensible.